 Several companies make gyros for sport-fishing boats, and they have units to fit almost any application in the sport-fishing industry.
 Seakeeper, the fastest-growing brand, offers units for practically every size sport-fishing boat made today.
 In a 10-year period, it not only created demand in the new-boat market but retrofit all kinds of boats.

 An aggressive new period of product development advanced technological qualities as well as reduced the overall size of each unit and reduced costs.
-The company’s latest offerings include the Seakeeper 5 for boats 30 to 50 feet and up to 20 tons, the Seakeeper 9 for 50- to 65-footers up to 35 tons, the Seakeeper 16 for 65- to 80-foot boats up to 70 tons, the Seakeeper 26 for boats from 80 to 100 feet and up to 100 tons, and the Seakeeper 35 for vessels over 100 feet and 100 tons.
+The company’s latest offerings include the Seakeeper 2 for boats 27 to 32, Seakeeper 3 for the boats 30 to 39 feet, Seakeeper 5 for boats 40 to 45 feet and up to 20 tons, the Seakeeper 6 for boats 46 to 52 feet and up to 24 tons, the Seakeeper 9 for 50- to 59-footers up to 30 tons, the Seakeeper 16 for 65- to 69-foot boats up to 50 tons, the Seakeeper 18 for boats 65 to 75 feet and up to 56 tons, the Seakeeper 26 for boats from 70 to 84 feet and up to 75 tons, and the Seakeeper 35 for vessels over 85 feet and 100 tons.
 The additional compact designs allow for multiple-unit installation to meet tonnage requirements and space limitations of most boats, and they can also be mounted off the centerline to fit a variety of applications.

 Each company’s recommended installation procedure must be adhered to for the units to work properly.
 The torque generated by the flywheel requires the units to become an integral part of the boat and be tied into the main stringers and strengthened areas of the boat.
 This makes retrofits difficult.
 Only the original builder or an experienced boatyard should do this kind of work because they have the capability to integrate the mounting system into the structure of the boat.
 However, a large portion of Seakeeper business is retrofits, so the opportunity is readily available.